EU1KY/Analyzer_EU1KY_CEC_AKF/README.md

 ## Contribution policy ##

-If you have something to add to the source code, some feature or an improvement, please contact DH1AKF (DH1AKF@DARC.DE) or KD8CEC via hamskey.com
+If you have something to add to the source code, some feature or an improvement, please contact EU1KY (kuchura@gmail.com)